staxas/grepall/README.md

 '/word1/ && /word2/'
 ```

-For all commands, only the keywords need to be given as parameters:
+For all commands, keywords need to be given as parameters:

 ```
 cat test.txt | {command} word1 word2